 Mention Panama and most people will immediately think of its famous canal.
-And no wonder, because it’s one of the Seven Wonders of the Modern World and the country’s top attraction.
-If you’re in Panama City and you want to see it, here’s your definitive guide to visiting the Panama Canal in Panama, including the best places to view the ships and what to expect.
+And no wonder, because it's one of the Seven Wonders of the Modern World and the country's top attraction.
+If you're in Panama City and you want to see it, here's a local's Panama Canal guide to visiting, including the best places to view the ships and what to expect.

 - Miraflores Locks – the most visited because it's closest to Panama City and has a beautiful visitor's center.

 - Pedro Miguel Locks – a single set of locks a few minutes north of Miraflores; it is not set up for visitors.

 - Gatun Locks – the three locks that are on the Caribbean side of the canal.
 They lie near the city of Colón, an hour's drive from Panama City.

 Most of the Panama Canal was created in the early 1900s when they built a dam near Colón and dredged the canal.
 The dam created two lakes: Miraflores and Gatun.
 Both of them are above sea level.
 Traveling from the Pacific, two locks raise ships up to Miraflores Lake.
 Ships travel through Miraflores Lake and at the other end, a single lock at Pedro Miguel lifts ships to Gatun Lake.
 A triple flight of locks at Gatun lowers them to the Caribbean (Atlantic) side.

 When the Panama Canal opened in 1914 it set up a set of guidelines for the maximum size that would be allowed to enter and termed it “Panamax.”
 The size includes the width and length of the available lock chambers, the depth of water in the canal, and the height of the bridges that span the canal.
 The third set of locks, which opened in June of 2016, allows even larger, “New Panamax” ships.